Store Hours

 We'll calculate the amount of fencing you should purchase based on your property needs.

-If the soil isn't cold and frozen, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil is warm and pliable, consider planting your fruit, veggie, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed package for when and how to sow seeds.

 How do I plant flower seeds?